 And if you didn’t know, there are two ways to do it.
 You either work for the money or the money works for you, there is no in-between.

 If you are trading your hours for cash, you are bursting your back for the money.
 This means, when you stop working, the money stops flowing in.
 By the look of things, you may be excited that you are paid per the efforts invested.

 Well, yes, that is true.
 But you are blind to the looming hazard.
 I mean, what happens when you’re no longer able to work?
 Will you stop eating?

 On the flip side, if you can stay away from work for weeks, months, or even years and still have money coming into your bank account, congratulations, you have achieved passive income status.

-It is that point in your financial journey when you literally make money while sleeping or hanging out with friends.
+It is that point in your financial journey when you make money while sleeping or hanging out with friends.

 Why is passive income important?

 I don’t know about you, but two things are dear to me; time and family.